jawwadbr/dnd5e-magicItems-api/README.md

 #### Magic Items Endpoints

 - GET /api/magic-items?page=?&pageSize=?&sortBy=?
-(Parameters are optional, you can remove if needed)
+(The parameters are optional and can be omitted if not required)
 - GET /api/magic-items/{indexName}

 ##### Equipment Categories Endpoints

 - GET /api/equipment-categories?page=?&pageSize=?&sortBy=?
-(Parameters are optional, you can remove if needed)
+(The parameters are optional and can be omitted if not required)
 - GET /api/equipment-categories/{indexName}

 ##### Source Books Endpoints

 - GET /api/source-books?page=?&pageSize=?&sortBy=?
-(Parameters are optional, you can remove if needed)
+(The parameters are optional and can be omitted if not required)
 - GET /api/source-books/{indexName}

 ### Authenticated Endpoints